-This post shows how to make a livecoding screencast using free OSX technologies.
+This post shows how to make a livecoding screencast using free macOS technologies.

 Capturing system audio and screen-recording your live coding performance can be done in multiple ways.
-Here's a method based on Apple's Quicktime and an audio plugin that is part of a third-party software, Record It.
+Here's a method based on Apple's QuickTime and an audio plugin that is part of third-party software called Record It.

-Note: both of these software components are free.
-The Record It Audio Device which is a free extension that enables you to capture system sounds on your Mac.
-It acts as a virtual audio input device and sends the sound from music, videos, and system alerts that you would normally hear through your speakers to the input cha
+Note: Both of these software components are free.
+The Record It Audio Device is a free extension that enables you to capture system sounds on your Mac.
+It acts as a virtual audio input device and sends the sound from music, videos, and system alerts that you would normally hear through your speakers to the input channel.

 DONE!

-I found an easy way to fix that by using iMovie, which normally comes with any Mac.
+I found an easy way to fix this by using iMovie, which normally comes with any Mac.
 Here are the steps:

 Cite this blog post: